 Only independent directors serve on the audit committee, the compensation committee, and the nominating and corporate governance committee of our board of directors.
 As a result of the board of directors' committee system and the existence of a majority of independent directors, the board of directors believes it maintains effective oversight of our business operations, including independent oversight of our financial statements, executive compensation, selection of director candidates, and corporate governance programs.
-We believe that the leadership structure of our board of directors' neuroid of directors' as a lead independent director, as well as the strong independent committees of our board of directors' ability to effectively carry out its roles and responsibilities on behalf of our stockholders, while Mr. Platzer's combined role enables strong leadership, creates clear accountability, and enhances our ability to communicate our message and strategy clearly and consistently to stockholders.
+We believe that the leadership structure of our board of directors, including Mr. Porteous' role as lead independent director, as well as the strong independent committees of our board of directors is appropriate and enhances our board of directors' ability to effectively carry out its roles and responsibilities on behalf of our stockholders, while Mr. Platzer's combined role enables strong leadership, creates clear accountability, and enhances our ability to communicate our message and strategy clearly and consistently to stockholders.